PLEASE ROTATE ME

 Unlike RSSI alone, Bluetooth LE connectivity-based proprietary technologies can add distance measurement capabilities, making it more accurate and giving Bluetooth LE solutions a wider set of applications.
 Proprietary technologies can combine Bluetooth LE data packets with constant tone frequency exchanges in order to generate the strong signals needed for more accurate ranging.
 Bluetooth LE connectivity-based proprietary technologies can also be more accurate than RSSI alone and Bluetooth LE+ UWB — it can also boast a low BOM cost.

 For instance, Tharsus’ social distancing solution Bump is an RF-based personal motion system that uses Telink’s Bluetooth LE connectivity-based proprietary technologies to gauge distance in real time.
 When two devices with Bump sensors come within 6.5 feet of one another, both devices alert their wearers via subtle sound or light warning.

 To stem the spread of COVID-19, event venues, businesses, and workplaces will need to maintain proper social distancing for the foreseeable future.
 Engineers and tech experts are focused on developing social distancing technologies that are accurate enough to ensure public safety, and affordable enough to be deployed at scale.

 Telink’s advanced chip technology powers Tharsus’ social distancing device Bump — an accurate and secure way to monitor the success of social distancing policies in real time.
-Our proprietary BLE-based technologies offer a low-power, private, and reliable way to maintain proper distance between users, and our new SoC designs offer advanced, cost-effective solutions for a wide array of wearable devices.
+Our proprietary Bluetooth LE technologies offer a low-power, private, and reliable way to maintain proper distance between users, and our new SoC designs offer advanced, cost-effective solutions for a wide array of wearable devices.
 Contact us today to learn more.